thoughtworks/talisman/README.md

 * `talisman --scanWithHtml`

-This will scan the repository and create a folder `talisman_html_report` under the the scanned repository.
+This will scan the repository and create a folder `talisman_html_report` under the scanned repository.
 We need to start an HTTP server inside this repository to access the report.Below is a recommended approach to start a HTTP server:

 * `python -m SimpleHTTPServer <port> (eg: 8000)`